NOTE: Students must attend at least one Information Session in order to apply; the last Information Session will be held on November 21, 2017.

 Two Step Process to Apply

-Step 1: To be able to apply to study abroad, all students must attend at least one information session during the fall of their sophomore year (deadline to attend an information session is November 21, 2016).
-Once you attend one, you will receive access to the online study abroad application through WebAdvisor.
+Step 1: All students must attend at least one information session during the fall of their sophomore year (deadline to attend an information session is November 21, 2017).

-Please note: We must receive a complete application by the November 30th deadline.
-This includes the online application portion, Academic Planning form and Essay response.
+Please note: We must receive a complete application by the November 29th deadline.

 To help students prepare for the Study Abroad Application process, below is the essay question that will accompany the online portion of the application: